isomerpages/imda-tradetrust/_solution/How It Works.md

 Transferable Records (ETRs) such as electronic Bills of Lading and warehouse receipts</p>
 <p>These TradeTrust-enabled electronic documents are saved as TradeTrust
-files and can be transmitted to your stakeholders</p>
+files and can be transmitted to your stakeholders.</p>
-<p>We use technology to assure all trade players that no matter how they
+<p>TradeTrust uses technology to assure all trade players that no matter
-obtained a document, no matter how many hands it had passed through before, that it hadn’t been tampered with since it was created.</p>
+how they obtained a document, no matter how many hands it had passed through before, that it hadn’t been tampered with since it was created.</p>
 <p></p>
 <h4><strong>Verifiable Document Use Case Example</strong></h4>
 <p>Documents such as the Certificate of Origin where the provenance and authenticity